 4. Be careful what you write.

 Taking notes while conducting an interview is a best practice.
 These written comments, however, can create problems down the road if an applicant challenges a hiring decision.
 Just like interview and applicant questions, written comments should be focused on details related to whether the employee is qualified for the job, and not characteristics that can lead to a discrimination lawsuit.
 For example, comments about an applicant’s appearance or age are not appropriate.
 Before you write a comment, make sure you would be comfortable explaining to a judge and jury how it helped you evaluate whether the applicant was qualified for the job.

-Taking precautions to ensure a legally sound hiring process, including making sure that your team is trained to frame questions appropriately not only helps to protect your organization from legal risk, but also makes the interviewing process more effective.
-Focusing on a candidate’s qualifications for the job, in the long run, contributes to hiring more capable and productive employees.
+Taking precautions to ensure a legally sound hiring process, including making sure that your team is trained to frame questions appropriately not only helps to protect your organization from legal risk but also makes the interviewing process more effective.
+Focus on a candidate’s qualifications for the job, in the long run, this contributes to hiring more capable and productive employees.